Gnosder/Gaming/Shadow Breakers/6 Systems.md

 ## Stress

 Stress represents a character's mental and physical stamina and their ability to remain present in a scene.
-Stress is usually a value between 5 and 10.
+Characters start with 8 stress.
 When stress hits zero a character get wounded and is in danger of dying.

 Stress can be recovered in a number of ways, it natually recovers at the rate of 1 per minute or completely during a short rest.
+Any character can expend a point of spirit to refill their stress.
+Characters with the breaker trait can spend a point of willpower to restore half their stress.

 ## Willpower

 Willpower represents a character's resolve and their ability to force their way through trials and tramas.
 Willpower is not lost like Stress, but is instead spent as a currency.
 A player may decide to spend a point of Willpower to add 3 to any roll they make, to reroll the dice, or to power player intrusions.
 While there is no penalty to running out of Willpower, doing so severly limits a characters ability to direct the flow of play.

+Willpower is regained at a rate of 1 each day, when engaging in a vice, and completly during a long rest.

 ## Victories

 Victories are tied to a charater's successes in a session.
 For each victory earned a character gains an Adrenaline Rush, fully restoring their Stress, and marks their character sheet.
 At certain thresholds characters gain flat bonuses to all of their actions (Starting at a +1 at 3 victories, +2 at 5, and +3 at 8).
 Victories are empowering but short lived.
 After a long rest all victories are converted into Experience and reset.
 A character can have no more than 10 victories at a time, any gained over this limit are lost.

+The seeping void is sensitive to the victories of breakers.
+As a character with the breaker trait gains victories, the seeping void pays more attention to them.
+Each time a breaker reaches a new bonus (at 3,5, and 8) a point is added to the doom pool.

 ## Spirit (Mana)

 All characters have access to magic, though not all understand it.
 Spirit is the magic stored in the self, it is largely accumulated and spent naturally.
-By default all characters have a spirit cap of 8 and can use it in two ways.
+By default all characters have a spirit cap of 6 and can use it in two ways.
+The first is to power abilities and the second is to restore stress.

+Spirit recovers at a rate of 1 every 12 hours, while perforing an oblation, and fully during a long rest.

 While Spirit is made up of Mana and can be spent as such, some abilties specify where the mana must come from.

-### Second Wind

-First, after a character is reduced to 0 Stress and takes a wound they may reflexivly spend 3 Spirit Mana to refill their stress to full.
-If they do not, their stress remains at 0 and each new instance of damage deals them a wound.

-### Defy Death

-Secondly, if a character would be killed they may fully expend all their Spirit Mana and gain the wound "Soul Shriven 5" to instead not be killed.

 ## Wounds, Recovery, and Death